 At the top of this panel is a toggle switch that allows you to choose between “Public Posts” and “Moderated Posts.”

-When the Public Posts button is highlighted, the posts you see in the panel to the right are currently in your live feed.
-When the Moderated Posts button is highlighted, the posts you see have been blocked from your feed, and are awaiting your review.
+When the Public Posts button is highlighted, the social media posts you see in the panel to the right are currently in your live feed.
+When the Moderated Posts button is highlighted, the social media posts you see have been blocked from your feed by your social media moderation filters, and are awaiting your review.

 Next is the “Send All Posts to Moderation” button.
-This is a popular feature that gives you the most control over what appears in your feed.
+This is a popular feature that gives you the most control over what appears in your social media feed.

-When enabled, this will send all posts directly into your Moderated Posts section.
-No post will appear in your live feed without your approval.
+When enabled, this will send all social media posts directly into your Moderated Posts section.
+No post will appear in your live social media feed without your approval.
 It will be up to you to browse through the Moderated Posts and click “Approve” or “Reject.”
 If you want to clean out this section, you can also click “Approve All” or “Reject All” at the top.

-If you would rather automate what is blocked and approved for your feed, the rest of the features in the Moderate and Filter panel will allow you to do so.
+If you would rather automate what is blocked and approved for your social media feed, the rest of the features in the Moderate and Filter panel will allow you to do so.

 First are the “Disallow posts with these words” and “Only allow posts with these words” fields.